 Maintain contact with all handrails.
 Keep your hands free to offer stability, and to catch yourself if needed.

 Avoid climbing stairs or ladders with objects in your hands.
+Always maintain three points of contact.

 Keep walk and work surfaces clean and clutter free.
 Scan your walkway for existing and potential hazards.